flempriere/BeginToCodeWithPython/01_ProgrammingFundamentals/03_PythonProgramStructure/Chapter_03.md

 > If we get the name of the module wrong, e.g. `import Random`, then we
 > should get a `ModuleNotFoundError`

-- *The python shell and most modern text editors can access documentation about pythons functions to help you with using them, typically by hovering over the function name.
-Try this in your setup, in mine I get the documentation:*
+- The python shell and most modern text editors can access documentation about pythons functions to help you with using them
+- Typically this is obtained by hovering over the function name.
+Try this in your setup, in mine I get the documentation:

 ``` python
 def randint(a : int, b : int) -> int